Otira Tunnel: Electrification

 The tunnel dimensions were 4.72 m high and 4.27 m wide at rail level, increasing to 4.57 m at the widest point.
 Because of its length and gradient, gases such as carbon dioxide and carbon monoxide could easily build up, potentially making the tunnel both unhealthy for the train's occupants and unworkable with steam engines.
-Thus, the tunnel was electrified with a 1500 V DC overhead system.
-A small coal-fired power station was built near Otira to provide electricity until 1941 when it was replaced by a connection to the national grid.
-The locomotives used were the EO class, then from 1968 the EA class.
-In 1988, trials began using DX class locomotives instead of electric locomotives.
-While the trials were unsuccessful, it was found in trials held in 1991 that upgrading the DX locomotives with new air intakes and putting extraction fans on the Otira end of the tunnel could allow for the replacement of the electrification.
+Hence the tunnel was electrified with a 1500 V DC overhead system.